Von Willebrand disease

 - Von Willebrand factor, deficiency

 nosebleeds, and prolonged bleeding or oozing following an injury, surgery, or having a tooth pulled.
-In severe cases, heavy bleeding occurs after minor trauma or even in the absence of injury.
-Milder forms of Von Willebrand disease do not involve spontaneous bleeding, and the condition may become apparent only when abnormal bleeding occurs following surgery or a serious injury.
+In severe cases, heavy bleeding occurs after minor injury or even in the absence of injury.
+Milder forms of Von Willebrand disease do not involve spontaneous bleeding, and the disease may become apparent only when abnormal bleeding occurs following surgery or a serious injury.
 Symptoms may change over time.
 Increased age, pregnancy, exercise, and stress may make bleeding symptoms may become less frequent.
-This condition is caused by mutations in the VWF gene and can have different inheritance patterns.Von Willebrand disease is a bleeding disorder that slows the blood clotting process.
-People with this condition often experience bruising,
+This disease is caused by mutations in the VWF gene and can have different inheritance patterns.Von Willebrand disease is a bleeding disorder that slows the blood clotting process.
+People with this disease often experience bruising,

 Last updated: 9/15/2011